Austevoll Municipality: General information

-The municipality of Austevoll was established on 1 January 1886 when it was separated from the municipality of Sund.
-The initial population for the new municipality of Austevoll was 2,396.
+The municipality of Austevoll was established on 1 January 1886 when the large Sund Municipality was divided.
+The southern part of the municipality (population: 2,396) became the new Østervold Municipality (later spelled Austevoll) and the northern part of the municipality (population: 2,112) remained as a smaller Sund Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the southern part of the islands of Selbjørn and Huftarøy (population: 696) was transferred from Fitjar Municipality to Austevoll.
-This put the whole Austevoll archipelago in the municipality of Austevoll.
+On 1 January 1964, the southern part of the islands of Selbjørn and Huftarøy (population: 696) was transferred from Fitjar Municipality to Austevoll Municipality.
+This meant that the whole Austevoll archipelago belonged to Austevoll Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Austevoll farm (Austrvǫllr) since the first Austevoll Church was built there.
 The farm is now part of the village of Austevollshella.
 The first element is austr which means "east".
 The last element is vǫllr which means "meadow" or "field".
 The municipality has changed the spelling of its name three times.
 Historically, the name of the municipality was spelled Østervold or Østevold.
 In 1889, the spelling was changed to Austevold.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Austevoll.